sysmulch/portfolio/docs/elearning-elements.md

 # E-learning Elements

-## A Unit on Research Ethics
+## Online Course in Scientific Writing

-When I was affiliated with INASP, an international development organization, I developed and maintained an online course in research writing for many years.
+When I was affiliated with INASP, an international development organization, I developed and maintained an online course in scientific writing for many years.
 I developed this course with a mix of instructional resources and learning activities.
 For example, in the second unit of this course, participants learn about research ethics by going through instructional resources, taking a quiz, sharing their reflections on ethics, and giving peer feedback on others' reflections.
 Participants can also interact with each other on a discussion forum.

 [Screenshot of the unit on research ethics](../../images/LMS-course-unit.jpg)

-### Interactive Learning Resource

-To develop the instructional resources in the course, I used an authoring tool called H5P.
-I like to use many of the interactive content types that are built into H5P, such as "single-choice set," a set of questions that are shown one by one to the learner.
-In one of the resources in the research ethics unit, I created a single-choice set of questions about ethical violations in research.
-Here is a screencast showing the user experience:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Owyt_rVK7OM?si=fzI3mnFFSQK7zb3I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## LMS Dashboard